Road to Perdition: Fathers and sons

-Water
+Rain

-Water served as a motif in the film.
-It was developed after researching the wake scene at the beginning of the film informed the director that corpses were kept on ice in the 1930s to keep bodies from decomposing.
-The notion was interwoven into the film, which linked the presence of water with death.
-Mendes reflected on the theme, "The linking of water with death ... speaks of the mutability of water and links it to the uncontrollability of fate.
+Rain served as a motif in the film.
+It was developed after research for the wake scene at the beginning of the film informed the director that corpses were kept on ice in the 1930s to keep bodies from decomposing.
+The notion was interwoven into the film, which linked the presence of rain with death.
+Mendes reflected on the theme, "The linking of rain with death ... speaks of the mutability of rain and links to the uncontrollability of fate.
 These are things that humans can't control."

 Release

 With filming concluding in June 2001, the studio intended a United States release for the following Christmas.
 However, in September 2001, Mendes requested more time.
 It was rescheduled for release on July 12, 2002, an unconventional move that placed the drama among the action-oriented summer films.